fesvictor/TCLCPhase2/scrapping-election-results/README.md

 npm install -g typescript
 ```

 Then, go into one of the following folder using `cd`:
 - resultOfEachState
 - partiesDetails
 - resultsOverview

+Then,
 ```
 ts-node index.ts
 ```